Top of the page

 Here are some other things you can do:

 Domestic violence often starts with threats, name-calling, and slamming doors or breaking dishes, and it can build up to pushing, slapping, and other violent acts.
+But not all signs of domestic violence are physical.
 If you are concerned about your relationship, ask yourself the following questions.

 Does your partner: